 Workforce Development Assessment(not a UI tax) - 0.10% of taxable wages.

-There is no Additional Assessment or Federal Loan Interest Assessment for 2019.
+There is no Additional Assessment or Federal Loan Interest Assessment.